akolinski/vue-semaphore-heroku/README.md

 git --version
 ```

-Seeing as we are creating a vue js project using yarn with heroku we use the <a target="_blank" href="https://devcenter.heroku.com/articles/getting-started-with-nodejs">Getting started on Heroku with Node.js documentation as a guide</a>.
+We are creating a vue js project using yarn with Heroku.
+I used the <a target="_blank" href="https://devcenter.heroku.com/articles/getting-started-with-nodejs">Getting started on Heroku with Node.js</a> documentation as a guide.

 ```
 heroku create <name_of_project>